 - Revoke access for devices to resolve access issues

-After enabling and configuring 2FA for your Magento instance, Magento Admin users need to install and configure an authenticator.
+After selecting the supported 2FA authenticators for your Magento instance, each Magento Admin user needs to install and configure one of the supported solutions.
 For complete instructions, see Using Two-Factor Authentication.

 |Authy||SMS, call, token, and one touch